 We are always delighted to welcome alumni and friends back to Exeter!
-After completing your studies at Exeter you are invited to dine at High Table three times over the academic year, and on the first occasion we will be very happy to cover the cost of your meal.
+After completing your studies at Exeter you are invited to dine at High Table three times over the academic year, and on the first occasion each year we will be very happy to cover the cost of your meal.

 When can I use my dining rights?

 We hold Guest Nights every Wednesday and Sunday during term time.
 On particular dates, however, Exeter holds Special Guest Nights – dinners where we offer the tradition of second dessert and a dessert wine following the four-course meal.
 These Special Guest Nights are held throughout the year, so please see booking page for dates.

 Can I bring a guest?

 You are very welcome to bring two guests to High Table.
 Groups of three may be seated in the main body of the Hall.

 Is there a cost involved?